jsantiago611/digital-garden-jekyll-template/_pages/index.md

 # Welcome, Fellow Digital traveller!

-You've wondered into Discipleship City, a digital town founded in 2022 by Digital Pilgrim "St. John."
-The city is a digital experiment.
+You've wondered into Discipleship City, a digital town founded in 2022 by Digital Pilgrim Jonathan, as a way to organize digital information.
+Feeling a little lost?
+Here's a map to help you navigate these digital streets:

 <p style="padding: 3em 1em; background: #f5f7ff; border-radius: 4px;">
+  <h3>Study Hall<h3>
-  Take a look at <span style="font-weight: bold">[[Your first note]]</span> to get started on your exploration.
+  Pull up a chair at the <span style="font-weight: bold">[[Study Hall]]</span> to get started on your exploration.
 </p>

 This digital garden template is free, open-source, and [available on GitHub here](https://github.com/maximevaillancourt/digital-garden-jekyll-template).